-Now that we’ve pinpointed the best value Optus recharge, let’s move on to comparing it with Optus’ postpaid options.
+Now that we’ve pinpointed the best value Optus prepaid plans, let’s move on to comparing it with Optus’ postpaid options.
 Spoiler: the results aren’t looking good for prepaid.

 The closest comparable Optus Choice Plan (Optus BYO) is the $59 Choice Plan.
-For $59 per month, the Choice Plan gets you 100GB of data to play around with, unlimited calls and text, as well as 2GB of roaming (plus 12 months of free Apple Music).
+For $59 per month, the Choice Plan gets you 100GB of data to play around with, unlimited calls and text, as well as 2GB of roaming.

 That’s a 60% increase in value if you opt for the Optus Choice $59 Plan.

 So why wouldn’t you opt for the Choice Plan over the prepaid option?
 Firstly, people don’t like the idea of being ‘locked in’ with a postpaid contract but times have changed and these days you can nab the same value that used to be associated with a 24-month contract on a low-commitment month-to-month plan.
-In fact, none of the plans currently by Optus lock you in.
+In fact, none of Optus’ current plans will lock you in.
 Even the provider’s phone plans are month-to-month and the only thing you need to decide is whether you want to pay off your attached handset over 12, 24 or 36 months.